KittyGiraudel/sass-guidelines/index.md

 ## Compass

 [Compass](http://compass-style.org/) is the main Sass framework out there.
-Developed by [Chris Eppstein](https://twitter.com/chriseppstein), one of the two maintainers of Ruby Sass, I don't see it dramatically losing in popularity for a while, if you want my opinion.
+Developed by [Chris Eppstein](https://twitter.com/chriseppstein), one of the two core designers of Sass, I don't see it dramatically losing in popularity for a while, if you want my opinion.

 Still, I do not use Compass anymore, the main reason is that it slows Sass down a lot.
 Ruby Sass is quite slow in itself, so adding more Ruby and more Sass on top of it doesn't really help.